 1. Reference Librarians are Here to Help

-The library web site can direct you to the services and to tools to help you find the what you need to study law and to conduct legal research.
+The library web site can direct you to services and tools to help you find what you need to study law and conduct legal research.
 On the website you can get research help, find databases, learn library policies, and keep up with the latest library and legal research news.

 3. Searching, Finding, and Learning